We offer internship opportunities to students who are currently enrolled at university studying:

 If you meet the criteria, your application must include:

-If you're shortlisted, we’ll invite you to submit a video responding to the supplied questions.
+If you're shortlisted, we’ll invite you to an online assessment.

-Following review of your video, we may contact your referees.
+Following review of your assessment, we may contact your referees.

 When selecting your referees, please nominate a referee who can comment on your work, skills and capabilities as a team member.